mastercomfig/mastercomfig/docs/README.md

 You can also create a `custom.cfg` in your `tf/cfg` folder to override any settings in the config.

 If you have any class configs, you will have to rename them to add a `_c`.
 For example, `scout_c.cfg`.
+If there's something you'd like to run for all of your class configs, you can add it to `game_overrides_c.cfg`.

 If you have a `listenserver.cfg`, you will have to rename it to `listenserver_c.cfg`.